-- → Negatives (3 bulleted lines) - Unacceptable (for this course): generic/vague statements like "not understandable", "writing can be improved", "typos and grammar" ... - Hidden assumptions, negatively impacted use cases, compromise on scalability, security, performance ... - → Possible extensions (at least one) - Problem generalization and a possible solution - Specialized application of the idea - Improvement(s) to address the negative(s) - Tip: Think carefully about the feasibility, side-effects
+- → Negatives (3 bulleted lines) - Unacceptable (for this assignment): generic/vague statements like "not understandable", "writing can be improved", "typos and grammar" ... - Hidden assumptions, negatively impacted use cases, compromise on scalability, security, performance ... - → Possible extensions (at least one) - ◆ Extension can be one of the following - Problem generalization and possible solution - Specialized application of the idea - Improvement(s) to address the negative(s) - ◆ Tip: Think carefully about the feasibility, side-effects